galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 This tutorial exists because so many people have contributed to the Galaxy project over the last 15 years.
 Specific thanks are owed to:

-- Marius van den Beek for thoughtful comments on the role of the ToolFactory that helped motivate the design and construction of this tutorial.
+- Marius van den Beek for thoughtful comments on the role of the ToolFactory that helped motivate the tutorial.
-- Helena Rasch for review and assistance in validating, rationalising and revising the tutorial.
+- Helena Rasch for review and revisions to the tutorial and associated code.

 ---